mazrk7/SpinWorld/README.md

 # SpinWorld #
 This project is a multi-agent implementation of a system of retributive justice that uses the agent-based Java simulator, Presage2, coupled with the integrated Drools rule engine.
-The testbed used for experimentation with this system was the LPG' game, which is a variant of the Linear Public Good game and is described in the following research sources:
+The testbed used for experimentation with this system was the LPG' game, which is a variant of the Linear Public Good game and is described in the following papers:

 * Jeremy Pitt, Julia Schaumeier, Didac Busquests and Sam Macbeth, "Self-Organising Common-Pool Resource Allocation and Canons of Distributive Justice" SASO 2012.
 * Jeremy Pitt and Julia Schaumeier, "Provision and Appropriation of Common-Pool Resources without Full Disclosure" PRIMA 2012.